arshmalkana/Homelab-Docs/docs/concepts/dns-cloudflare.md

 * Secure reverse proxy with **Cloudflare Tunnel** (bypasses NAT and firewall)
 * HTTPS with automatic SSL certificates

-You don’t need to expose your home IP or open ports.
-Instead, your homelab connects **outbound** to Cloudflare’s servers.
+You don't need to expose your home IP or open ports.
+Instead, your homelab connects **outbound** to Cloudflare's servers.

 ---